mycellar/mycellar/README.md

 MyCellar
 ========

-Cellar management tool developed with Wicket and Bootstrap.
+Cellar management tool developed with angularjs and jersey.